 Months later he recieved a ten-year prison sentence for fraud and illegal market manipulation.

 A system based on greed is not sustainable.
 And it isn’t good enough to extol faith in the “invisible hand”.
 Indeed that metaphore itself has it’s own problems.
 Economist Joseph E. Stiglitz wrote: "the reason that the invisible hand often seems invisible is that it is often not there."
 If it’s not then, all you're left with is the greed and individualism.
 Anyone can see the fruits of those two human characteristics if they look at the current world financial crisis.

 Part of the Puzzle

-A degree of rationalisation is needed to lower costs of health care.
-That’s recognised in the proposed reform, but the overall goal of the proposed health care reform is universal, affordable coverage, not profit.
+A degree of rationalization is needed to lower costs of health care.
+That’s recognized in the proposed reform, but the overall goal of the proposed health care reform is universal, affordable coverage, not profit.
 The driving force of a free market system is profit.
 Trusting market forces to regulate the system places a lot of trust in the laws of economics but, as history shows, it's all too easy to cheat to gain an advantage at the expense of others.

 The issue is multi-faceted no doubt.
 Economic theory plays a part, but only a part.
 It’s sensible to bring the knowledge and expertise of economists to bear on the issue, but such expertise must be part of a wide ranging approach that encompasses all that we have to offer.
 Our intellect and understanding as well as our imagination, spirit, and, dare I say it, love.